There are several ways to install ejabberd Community Server:

 prompt> ejabberdctl start prompt> ejabberdctl status The node ejabberd@localhost is started with status: started ejabberd is running in that node prompt> ejabberdctl stop

-ejabberd doesn’t start correctly and a crash dump is generated,
+If ejabberd doesn't start correctly and a crash dump file is generated,

-ejabberdctl live to see the error message provided by Erlang
+to see the error messages provided by Erlang and identify the exact the problem.

 ejabberdctl, and configurable options to fine tune the Erlang